 - 4% interest earned in CPF SA or CPF RA

-- Additional 1% interest on the first $60,000 of combined CPF balances
+- Additional 1% interest on the first S$60,000 of combined CPF balances

-- Additional 1% interest on the first $30,000 of combined CPF balances if they are aged 55 and above
+- Additional 1% interest on the first S$30,000 of combined CPF balances if they are aged 55 and above

 Help yourself to better financial shape in the new norm, with SingSaver's all-new Ultimate Savings Guide!
 Got your free copy yet?

 You can get 250% tax deduction for qualifying donations.
-For example, if you donate $5,000, the deductible amount would be $12,500.
-This means that your tax assessable income for the year is reduced by $12,500.
-Even if you are very generous, there is a personal income tax relief cap of $80,000 in total for each Year of Assessment.
+For example, if you donate S$5,000, the deductible amount would be S$12,500.
+This means that your tax assessable income for the year is reduced by S$12,500.

 Besides cash, you can also donate shares of stocks that are listed on the SGX, or unit trusts traded in Singapore.
-In order for the tax deduction to be reflected in your tax assessment for 2020, you will have to make your donation before the end of 2020.
-More details about tax deductible donations here.
+In order for the tax deduction to be reflected in your tax assessment for 2023, you will have to make your donation before the end of 2022.

 Applying for a HDB Build-To-Order (BTO) flat together — Singapore’s very own version of a proposal.
 Romantic?
 No. Practical?
 Yes.